Kushiwakamaru Honten: Yakitori shop in Tokyo, Japan

 Other items on the menu

-There was a side menu which had an affordable selection of Japanese appetizers including dumplings, tofu, pickled vegetables, and a salad.
+A side menu had an affordable selection of Japanese appetizers, including dumplings, tofu, pickled vegetables, and a salad.

 Drinks menu at Kushiwakamaru Honten, Tokyo, Japan